jainlashit/Angry-Birds-OpenGL/README.md

 	-Left Arrow for decreasing the power and right for increasing the power -Mouse Left and Right keys for rotating the canon -Space Bar for launching the bird
    -Plus and Minus button to zoom out(Use numpad ones)

+##Specifications
+   -I've dealt with ice as brittle and hard to move object, You can just break it but cannot move it